How to use Alipay in Malaysia - Everything you should know

 Shop around to find the credit card which suits you and your lifestyle the best.
 You could find you cut down on fees, and earn some handy perks and rewards, too.

-Whether you’re stocking up on goodies from your favourite international e-commerce store, or buying souvenirs and gifts when traveling, you might be better off with Wise card.
+Whether you’re stocking up on goodies from your favourite international e-commerce store, or buying souvenirs and gifts when travelling, you might be better off with the Wise card.

 The credit cards we’ve seen charge at least 1% foreign transaction fee on top of exchange rates determined by Visa or Mastercard.